 My favourite lesson in school was biology and favourite TV show was ‘The Undersea World of Jacques Cousteau’, who first exposed me to coral bleaching.
 The impact of human activity on sea life made me want to become a marine biologist.
 Sadly, I was unable to pursue this passion at university.

-Twelve years after graduating from business college in Rhode Island, USA, I was working for Greenpeace International in Amsterdam where it became clear to me that campaigning on its own won’t work.
-Being more solutions oriented, I concentrated on the Energy industry as a key driver of global climate change that could be addressed at a more personal, local level.
+Twelve years after graduating from business college in Rhode Island, USA, I was working for Greenpeace International in Amsterdam where it became clear to me that campaigning on its own won’t create systems change, that action was required by demonstrating alternative solutions.
+I concentrated on the Energy industry as a key casue of global climate change that could be addressed at a more local, community level.

 Complacency with existing convention is not my way so I began to develop a business model around the provision of clean energy to customers as a service, as opposed to a product, as a truly new and innovative idea.
 This is why BHESCo today is all about offering a holistic, caring and ongoing relationship with our customers, instead of simply completing a single standalone project and moving on.

 Climate change is a huge and intimidating threat that makes people feel hopeless and isolated in their ability to change it.
 As many people concerned about climate change want to take action but feel overwhelmed about what to do, there was an opportunity to fill that gap as well.

 That’s why I started BHESCo, so that people can come together in the confidence that they are part of a collective social movement taking real action to solve the climate crisis and to bring more care to our society.

 It was clear that ‘business as usual’ was not working, for people or for the planet.
 BHESCo does things differently, by focusing on people and communities instead of financial returns only.
 The co-operative model is a striking alternative to capitalism, as a way of doing business with a duty of care for the community.
 Making a profit, but not at the expense of our collective wellbeing.